srinivascodes/Algorithms/README.md

 # Algorithms
 This repository will help you to get algorithms and their implementations written in C++.
 This is an attempt to prepare aspirants for ACM-ICPC.
+You can solve problems of ACM-ICPC from this [link](https://icpc.kattis.com/problems)

 # Contribution
 Please contribute to this repository.